 It's 1990.
-The president says he has just one bullet to slay the tiger of inflationBy John Ryle • February 1990 • Sunday Times, London • Revised and expanded with afterword • Posted 2016 • 6,074 words
+Brazil's new president says he has just one bullet to slay the tiger of inflationBy John Ryle • February 1990 • Sunday Times, London ("There's an Awful Lot of Collor in Brazil") • Revised and expanded with afterword • Posted 2016 • 6,172 words

 The ranch-style house stands on the shore of a lake in the heart of the city, half-hidden behind white-painted walls and mahogany gates.
 Inside the high-walled compound a gleaming helicopter squats expectantly on a newly-levelled landing pad.
 On one side of the three-acre enclosure a mountainous rockery rises to roof level, covered in spiky bromeliads and tropical shrubs.
 In the forecourt of the house a fountain is playing, adorned with newly-installed stone carvings of heraldic beasts.
 Beyond the fountain is the front door of the house, deep-set and studded with ornate metal rivets.